shaikhmubin02/course-selling-site/README.md

 # Course selling site

-This is a course selling website built using React.

 ## Description

 This project is aimed at providing a platform for selling courses online.
 It offers features such as user authentication, course listings, course details, cart functionality, and more.